-We are offering a subscription to The Syncopated Times to new subscribers who join the Jazz Education Network Traditional Jazz Society.
+We are offering a free online subscription to The Syncopated Times to people who join the Jazz Education Network Traditional Jazz Society.
 Sign up with JEN first.
 Then alert us after you have joined the JEN Traditional Jazz Society and we will set up an account for you.

 Membership in JENTJS is free for students up to 18 and $50 for everyone else.

 To join JENTJS, go to jazzednet.org, click on Join, at the end of the form check “Yes” for Society Member and where it asks for the “Society Name” enter JENTJS.
 On the next page when prompted enter coupon code: 2018JENTJS.
 The price on the payment page will then reset from $84 to $50.

 A JEN membership normally costs $84, by joining JENTJS for just $50, you receive full JEN membership benefits, including:

 A free one year online only subscription to The Syncopated Times (a $30 value)

 Eligibility for JEN grants of $300-$500 for artist fees for master classes, or guest appearances with student ensembles